mlxd/mlxd.github.io/content/home/about.md

   e_year = 2009
 +++

-# Biography

-I completed my PhD with the [Quantum Systems Unit](https://groups.oist.jp/qsu) at Okinawa Institute of Science and Technology Graduate University, Japan.
-My research included control and manipulation of quantum states, GPU and HPC computing methods, and nonlinear dynamics.
-Following this I worked as a *postdoctoral researcher* in the [Computational Crystallography Initiative](cci.lbl.gov) at Lawrence Berkeley Lab, investigating the use of prototype exascale computing technologies for femtosecond X-ray crystallographic (XFEL) analysis of bio-molecular systems.
-I am currently a *computational scientist* with the [Irish Centre for High-End Computing](http://ichec.ie/), exploring the use of near-term quantum computing technologies.
+I completed my *PhD* with the [Quantum Systems Unit](https://groups.oist.jp/qsu) at Okinawa Institute of Science and Technology Graduate University, Japan.
+I researched the control and manipulation of quantum states via theoretical and numerical methods, making use of GPU and HPC computing methods.
+Following this, I worked as a *postdoctoral researcher* in the [Computational Crystallography Initiative](cci.lbl.gov) at Lawrence Berkeley Lab, investigating the use of prototype exascale computing technologies for X-ray free-electron laser (XFEL) crystallographic analysis of bio-molecular systems.
+I currently hold the position of *computational scientist* with the [Irish Centre for High-End Computing](http://ichec.ie/), exploring the use of near-term quantum computing technologies.